robertostling/eflomal/README.md

 ## Installing

-To compile and install the C binary:
+To compile and install the C binary and the Python bindings:

     make
     sudo make install
+    python3 setup.py install

 edit `Makefile` manually if you want to install somewhere other than the default `/usr/local/bin`.

-The Python library can be installed as follows:

-    python3 setup.py install --user

 ## Using